Praying for the dead or paying for the deceased?

 “Dying He destroyed our death, rising He restored our life”

-Mystery of death
+The mystery of death

 “It is in the face of death that the riddle a human existence grows most acute.